amousset/rudder/README.md

 ### How long are Rudder versions maintained?

-Rudder uses a `MAJOR.MINOR.PATCH` versionning scheme:
+Rudder uses a `MAJOR.MINOR.PATCH` versioning scheme:

 * Minor (or Major) releases: A new minor or major version of Rudder is typically released approximately every 6 months.
 These releases introduce new features, enhancements, and improvements.
 * Patch releases: For the maintenance of existing versions, a new patch release covering all currently maintained versions is released approximately every month.
 These releases focus on bug fixes and security updates.